redprakash/wx-csharp/Terraform.md

 ## Terraform resource
 ![image](https://user-images.githubusercontent.com/11143215/174468711-e9f9b67f-7f7d-465e-8c2c-cb534a1dc05e.png)

+Here: We have Resource Type called "local_file" and this provides two bits of information
+1. provider => this is the word before the underscore(_) in the resource type
+2. The word following the underscore(_) represents the type fo the resource in this case it its file

       terraform init => Initialize the terraform
       terraform plan => view the changes that will be done terraform apply => exectute the command